Skip to Main Content

 Option 1 Option 2

-1 (16 week) - 9 hours 1H (8 weeks) - 4 hours
+1 (12 weeks) - 9 hours 1H (8 weeks) - 4 hours

 - 2H (8 weeks) - 4 hours

-The number of hours needed to be full-time for the school and financial aid purposes may differ from the VA hour requirement as well.
-Be sure to check with the financial aid office and the registrar's office on the credit-hour requirements for full-time.
+Note: The number of hours needed to be full-time for the school and financial aid purposes may differ from the VA hour requirement as well.
+Be sure to check with the financial aid office and the registrar's office on the financial aid credit-hour requirements for full-time.
 Graduate student's full time status may vary according to their assistantships.

 • Must I maintain a certain GPA in order to keep my VA Education Benefits?

-All students receiving VA Education Benefits must maintain certain standards of progress as detailed in the University of North Florida catalog.
 VA regulations allow students to attend school under a probationary status for two consecutive terms while they continue to receive educational benefits.
-However, benefits will be terminated following the second consecutive term of attendance under probationary status if the student's cumulative grade point average does not meet the university's published standards of progress.
+However, benefits will be terminated following the second consecutive term of attendance under probationary status if the student's cumulative grade point average does not meet the university's published SAP.

 Students using VA education benefits must meet with a School Certifying Official after reinstatement of a dismissal from unsatisfactory progress.